aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 end submodule twoproc
 ~~~
 Only the module file generates the `.mod` file necessary to compile
-all the dependencies; changes to the implementation in the submodule
+all the dependencies and so changes to the implementation in the
-do not trigger a compilation cascade.
-Furthermore, routines in the
+submodule do not trigger a compilation cascade.
+Furthermore, routines
-submodule can use whatever module is available as long as the parent
+in the submodule can use whatever module is available as long as the
-module of the submodule is not used in its interface.
-In this case,
+parent module of the submodule is not used in its interface.
+In this
-the `two` submodule can use `addone` from the `onemod` module and
+case, the `two` submodule can use `addone` from the `onemod` module
-likewise the `one` submodule can use `addtwo` from the `twomod`
+and likewise the `one` submodule can use `addtwo` from the `twomod`
 module.

 How does the compilation of submodules work?
 In this example,